Making an Adoption Plan when CPS is Involved [Is Adoption Still an Option?]

 Choosing to place your baby for adoption is a difficult decision.
 But it’s a loving one that can keep them from entering the foster care system, and it can help you to reunite with your older children who may currently be in CPS custody.

-Contact us online or by calling 1-800-ADOPTION to discuss your current situation.
-We’ll discuss what options are legally available to you based on your individual circumstances, and together, we can work with your CPS caseworker to find a solution that’s right for you and your whole family.
+Contact us online or by calling 1-800-ADOPTION to get support with your current situation.
+We’ll discuss what options are legally available to you based on your circumstances, and together, we can work with your CPS caseworker to find a solution that’s right for you and your whole family.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.